google/syzkaller/docs/linux/reporting_kernel_bugs.md

 Please report found bugs to the Linux kernel maintainers.
 To find out the list of maintainers responsible for a particular kernel subsystem, use the [get_maintainer.pl](https://github.com/torvalds/linux/blob/master/scripts/get_maintainer.pl) script: `./scripts/get_maintainer.pl -f guilty_file.c`.
 Please add `syzkaller@googlegroups.com` to the CC list.
-Make sure to mention the exact kernel branch and revision where the bug occured.
+Make sure to mention the exact kernel branch and revision where the bug occurred.
 Many kernel mailing lists reject HTML formatted messages, so use the plain text mode when sending the report.

 Bugs without reproducers are way less likely to be triaged and fixed.